 Training and Certification

 A trauma kit is only as good as the person using it.
-Even the most well-stocked first aid kit with checkmark everywhere can fail without proper knowledge during an emergency.
+Even the most well-stocked first aid kit, with a checkmark everywhere, can fail without proper knowledge during an emergency.
 Building those skills is important; basic first aid and trauma care training is invaluable.
-Here are key training tips to consider:

-• Learn Critical Skills: CPR, controlling bleeding, airway management, and treating fractures are all skills used in training how to be effective with a trauma kit.
+• Learn Critical Skills: CPR, controlling bleeding, airway management, and treating fractures are all skills used in training to be effective with a trauma kit.

 • Refresh Regularly: Medical knowledge and/or medical techniques change, so it’s important to refresh your skills and (where appropriate) get updated with the latest in your certification.